AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: Experimental Evaluations

 \subsection{Improving the Trade-off (Q2)}

 Higher noise levels ($p_+$ and $p_-$) in the smoothing distribution generally result in higher certified accuracy, assuming other conditions remain constant.
 However, increased noise often reduces clean accuracy, thereby diminishing the model's utility.
-Despite this inherent trade-off, the balance between robustness and accuracy can be significantly improved.
 Next, we address Q2 by demonstrating how AuditVotes effectively enhances the accuracy-robustness trade-off.

 We evaluate clean accuracy and certified accuracy across various noise levels of $p_+$ (Figure~\ref{fig:Trade-off_ra}) and $p_-$ (Figure~\ref{fig:Trade-off_rd} in Appendix).
 A data point indicates a better trade-off when it is closer to the upper-right corner of the plot, representing both high clean accuracy and high certified accuracy.
-At identical noise levels, AuditVotes consistently achieves superior clean accuracy and certified accuracy compared to the baseline.
+At identical noise levels, AuditVotes consistently achieves superior clean accuracy and certified accuracy.

-When certifying edge addition robustness (Figure~\ref{fig:Trade-off_ra}), the model GCN+SimAug+Conf (red cross) demonstrates the best trade-off on both the Cora-ML and Citeseer datasets.
+When certifying edge addition robustness (Figure~\ref{fig:Trade-off_ra}), our model AuditVotes-SimAug+Conf (red cross) demonstrates the best trade-off on both the Cora-ML and Citeseer datasets.
 Among the other augmentations, JacAug (yellow) shows better clean accuracy in most cases, whereas FAEAug (green) achieves higher certified accuracy.

-When certifying edge deletion robustness (Figure~\ref{fig:Trade-off_rd}), the results exhibit greater diversity.
-Nonetheless, it is evident that all AuditVotes variants consistently outperform the baseline (vanilla smoothing with GCN, represented by gray dots).
-This advantage is observed across all three datasets, regardless of whether the robustness is evaluated for smaller perturbations ($r_d=5$) or larger perturbations ($r_d=20$).
-When verifying a larger $r_d$ (Figure~\ref{fig:Trade-off_rd} (c,d,f)), we still observe that SimAug performs better than the others.
+When certifying edge deletion robustness (Figure~\ref{fig:Trade-off_rd}), all AuditVotes variants consistently outperform SparseSmooth (with vanilla GCN as base classifier, represented by gray dots).
+This advantage is observed across all three datasets.
 These results highlight the robustness and versatility of AuditVotes in improving the trade-off between accuracy and robustness.